Enrolled patients

 Eligible patients include:

+Talk to your doctor, nurse, pharmacist, or health provider if you think that you, or a member of your whānau may be eligible for antiviral medicines.
 The preferred COVID-19 antiviral medicine available in Aotearoa New Zealand is Paxlovid (nirmatrelvir with ritonavir).
 To be effective, Paxlovid must be started within 5 days of your symptoms starting.

 Most people who have COVID-19 will experience a mild illness and can safely manage their own symptoms and recovery at home.
 Antivirals are ONLY used to treat people who are at risk of severe illness with COVID-19.